akshaygarg3110/Dalffins/README.md

 		 * The server may trust that the client is a registered user by keeping session information locally and sending it to the server for authentication when performing requests [7].

+# Nodemailer (emails)

+* We have used nodemailer for generating emails for confirming orders to users and vendors.

+Justification:

+     * Nodemailer is easy to install and configure in the development process to genearte email notifications.

+     * It contains simple steps in sending emails to required users by configuring 'to' and 'from' addresses.

+     * It does not require to setup any server externally to configure the emails.

 # Email JS

-* I have used Email JS for email integration to send the OTP to the user for the purpose of resetting their password.
+* We have used Email JS for email integration to send the OTP to the user for the purpose of resetting their password.

 Justification: